Convergence Analysis of the Random Bisection Method

 \section{Numerical Experiments}

-We perform numerical experiments to validate the theoretical results of the previous sections.
-The values reported below are obtained from the original bisection method with a probabilistic cut (\Cref{alg:bisection}), rather than from the scale-invariant version, in order to confirm that our results remain valid in this setting.
+We perform numerical experiments to validate the previous theoretical results.
+The values below are obtained from the original bisection method with a probabilistic cut (\Cref{alg:bisection}), rather than from the scale-invariant version, to confirm that our results remain valid in this setting.